dathpo/fren-pinger/README.md

 # Web Bluetooth Clicker

-A simple Web Bluetooth application combined with OTA-capable firmware that streams button press notifications to a connected device.
-This project showcases a web app that connects via Bluetooth to the firmware-enabled device, counts each button click, and displays the tally in real-time.
+A simple Web Bluetooth application combined with OTA-capable firmware that streams temperature notifications on button press.
+The web app connects to the device, displays the latest temperature reading, and maintains a real-time click count.

 ## Features

 - **Web Bluetooth Connectivity**: Easily connect the web app to a compatible Bluetooth device.
-- **Click Counter**: Each button press on the device is streamed as a notification, and the web app displays an updated click count.
+- **Temperature Notifications**: Each button press on the device triggers a notification with the current temperature, which the web app displays in real-time.
+- **Click Counter**: The web app tracks the number of button presses and updates the click count alongside the temperature.
 - **OTA-Capable Firmware**: The firmware allows for over-the-air updates, making it easy to add improvements.

 ## Demo